mekomsolutions/appliance-os/README.md

 Ansible playbooks to configure a Kubernetes cluster.

-Edit the [hosts.yml](hosts.yml) file with the K8s nodes IPs and user.
+Edit the [hosts.yml](hosts.yml) file with the correct IPs and users.

 Run the playbook: